Health Benefits Of Bioactive Compounds In Mango

 Nutritional Importance

-Mangos also contain high amounts of vitamin C. The antioxidant properties of vitamin C can protect the body from oxidative stress.
+Mangoes also contain high amounts of vitamin C. The antioxidant properties of vitamin C can protect the body from oxidative stress.
 The versatility of mangoes’ nutritional properties makes them essential to a healthy diet.

 Bioactive Compounds in Mango

 The bioactive compounds in mangoes have potential health benefits.
 In traditional South Asian medicine, various parts of the mango tree are used to treat multiple illnesses.
-These parts include the kernels, flowers, leaves, gum, bark, and peels.
+These parts include its kernels, flowers, leaves, gum, bark, and peels.

 Polyphenols: A Bioactive Compound of Mango